NexPlayer/NexPlayer_Unity_Plugin/README.md

 auto detect any conflict regarding the graphics API, and it will promptly solve it.

 Android platform:
-- To allow any remote video select the true value for "Internet Access" option in the Unity player settings.
+- To allow any remote video select the "Require" value for "Internet Access" option in the Unity player settings.
 - Set "Write Permision" to External (SDcard)